US Star Pacific Wrecks Your donation today supports the next 15 years

 74th Air Company

-(USAAF 5th AF) May 9, 1943 - August 25, 1944
+May 9, 1943–August 25, 1944

 Today

-The airfield has been abandoned since the war, but the rectangle of the runway is still clearly visible, parallel to the road form Wewak to Aitape.
+Today, the runway is still clearly visible parallel to the road form Wewak to Aitape.
 Several square "U" shaped revetments are visible on the south side of the strip and bomb craters in the area.
-A pile of scrap collected by Emil Klaus is located at the eastern edge of the strip, consisting of engines, aircraft bits and landing gear and the remains of several motorcycles.

-Phil Bradley reports:
+Phil Bradley adds:

 "But has mostly bits and pieces of aircraft only.
 When I was there we nearly got hacked to bits and pieces by locals who thought we were trespassing and came at us with bush knives.
 Luckily my colleague (Jimmy Yapi, a local) knows everybody in PNG and it turned out one of his 'sisters bilong mi' had married a local guy so everyone became 'nambawan friends.' "

-Ki-51 Sonia
+Ki-51 Sonia (But No. 1)

-Partially scrapped, center section only
+Partially scrapped, center section only, possibly Ki-51 946?

-Ki-51 Sonia
+Ki-51 Sonia (But No. 2)

-Partially scrapped, center section only
+Partially scrapped, center section only, possibly Ki-51 946?

 Contribute Information